Why you might want to talk

 - it can avoid stress and disagreement between family members if they have to make decisions on a relative’s behalf or after they’ve died.

-I've done the whole lot, the wills and everything else.
+We've done the whole lot, the wills and everything else.
 Everybody is quite happy about it and we feel slightly relieved if you like, that it's sorted.
 It has made us both feel easier.

 How to start the conversation